Frequently Asked Questions¶

 Can I use mypy to type check my existing Python code?¶

-It depends.
-Compatibility is pretty good, but some Python features are not yet implemented or fully supported.
-The ultimate goal is to make using mypy practical for most Python code.
-Code that uses complex introspection or metaprogramming may be impractical to type check, but it should still be possible to use static typing in other parts of a program.
+Mypy supports most Python features and idioms, and many large Python projects are using mypy successfully.
+Code that uses complex introspection or metaprogramming may be impractical to type check, but it should still be possible to use static typing in other parts of a codebase that are less dynamic.

 Will static typing make my programs run faster?¶

 Mypy only does static type checking and it does not improve performance.
 It has a minimal performance impact.
 In the future, there could be other tools that can compile statically typed mypy code to C modules or to efficient JVM bytecode, for example, but this is outside the scope of the mypy project.

 How do I type check my Python 2 code?¶

 You can use a comment-based function annotation syntax

 --py2 command-line option to type check your Python 2 code.

 pip install typing.

 Is mypy free?¶